Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Genital stage** According to Freud, the period from puberty until death, marked by mature sexual behavior (that is, sexual intercourse).
 - **Fixations** Conflicts and concerns that persist beyond the developmental stage.

+#### SP sahab ne 4 Rotion ka kaha for 2 Dakus
 - **Defense mechanisms** In Freudian theory, unconscious strategies that people use to reduce anxiety by concealing the source of it from themselves and others.
 - The lack of evidence is due, in part, to the fact that Freud’s conception of personality is built on unobservable abstract concepts.
 -  Furthermore, Freud can be faulted for seeming to view women as inferior to men because he argued that women have weaker superegos than men and in some ways unconsciously yearn to be men (the concept of `penis envy`).

 ![alt text](images/defense.PNG)

+- **criticism on freud**
+  - We also know now that important changes in personality can occur in adolescence and adulthood—something that Freud did not believe happened.
+Instead, he argued that personality largely is set by adolescence
+  - Lack of evidence
+  - Finally, Freud made his observations and derived his theory from a limited population.
+His theory was based almost entirely on upper-class Austrian women liv

 - Some people fall prey to defense mechanisms to such an extent that they must constantly direct a large amount of psychic energy toward hiding and rechanneling unacceptable impulses.
 When this occurs, everyday living becomes difficult.
 In such cases, the result is a mental disorder produced by anxiety—what Freud called `neurosis`.
 - **Neo-Freudian psychoanalysts** Psychoanalysts who were trained in traditional Freudian theory but who later rejected some of its major points.